This is a quick step-by-step guide on how to fix when your iPhone can’t connect to the App Store.

 7. Potential Hardware Problems

-If all else fails, your iPhone may have a hardware problem, which prevents it from connecting to the internet.
+If all else fails, your iPhone may have a hardware problem that prevents it from connecting to the internet.
 In that case, your best bet is to set up an appointment at your local Apple Store.
 They should be able to narrow down the cause of your iPhone issue.